chuangtsh/Arduino-Tetri-and-Gaming-Controller/README.md

 ### This is a controller mapping I use.
 I use Arduino Micro and 74HC165.
 ![image](https://user-images.githubusercontent.com/93872867/177001221-171846ff-87e4-4be0-9e21-80ebfd0b95e5.png)
 ### Default mode is gamepad(using Joystick library), but you can switch to Keyboard mode to play tetr.io by pressing button 9 & 10 together.
 As for to switch back, press button 14 & 15 together.
-### The python program is for the use of playing Brawl Stars.
-It can limit the mouse, so it can only move in a circle(Using Steam desktop setting).
+### The python program is for the use of playing Brawl Stars on BlueStacks(Using Steam desktop setting).
+It can limit the mouse, so the mouse can only move in a circle.
 #### Here is a video of using it: https://www.youtube.com/watch?v=uxKchEFA-Cg&ab_channel=Kelsier%E5%87%B1%E8%A5%BF%E7%88%BE